hansomesong/TracesAnalyzer/README.md

             A round contains all information in which we are interested, refer to example given in item 'Round'

-Locator: An information collection including locator address, locator state(up or down), locator priority(integer from 1 to 255 ) locator weight. for example :
+Locator: An information collection including locator address, locator state(up or down), locator priority(integer from 1 to 255 ) locator weight.
+A round's reply may contain multiple locators. for example :

                             ...
                             LOCATOR0=192.162.230.11